Wakes Colne to Bures walk

 - In 170 metres you pass the entrance to Valiants Farm on your right-hand side.
 Follow the road as it continues around to the left, then right.
 350 metres further on, ignore a public footpath sign pointing off to the left.
 In a further 180 metres you pass Garlands Cottage on your right-hand side.

-- Ignore ways off and in 340 metres, you walk underneath overhead cables to reach the left-hand corner of the field.
-Go straight ahead for 10 metres through the trees into the next field and walk straight ahead along the right-hand edge of the field, your direction due east initially.
+- Ignore ways off and in 340 metres, you walk underneath overhead National Grid cables to reach the left-hand corner of the field.
+Here keep ahead and pass to the left of vehicle blocking fieldgates, with a footpath post with yellow arrow on your left, and in 10 metres enter the next field and walk straight ahead along the right-hand edge of the field, your direction due east initially.
 Do not go down the track to the right into the trees.

-- In 280 metres along the field edge, as it swings to the left, with a footpath post on your right [!] turn right and cross over the ditch via a bank into the trees.
-In 3 metres bear left through the trees and in 12 metres go on a three plank bridge with a metal railing on its left-hand side across another ditch.
-Turn left, following the direction of the footpath post with hedges to your left-hand side, your direction 55°.
+- In 280 metres along the field edge, as it swings to the left, with a footpath post on your right [!] turn right and cross over a ditch via a bank into the trees.
+In 3 metres bear left through the trees and in 10 metres go on a three plank bridge with a metal railing on its left-hand side across another ditch.
+Turn left following the direction of the footpath post with hedges to your left-hand side, your direction 55°.
 Walk straight ahead along the left-hand edge of the field.

-- In 70 metres, turn left following the footpath sign, your direction 75°, between new trees on an alleyway between two fields, ignoring the field entrance on your left.
-In 200 metres you bear left , by a footpath post on your right, your direction 90°, a brick hut to your left-hand side.
+- In 70 metres, turn left following the footpath sign, your direction 75°, between new trees on an alleyway between two fields, ignoring the field entrance on your left, gently downhill.
+In 200 metres you bear left , your direction 90°, with a brick hut over to your left.
 You make for the footbridge that is 90 metres ahead of you.
-Cross this wooden footbridge with metal railings.
+Cross this wooden footbridge with metal railings in a field boundary.

-- Go over the stile on the far side of the bridge into a field.
-Keep ahead, your direction 80°, ignore the horse jump to your left and go through a gap in the fence where previously there had been a metal gate.
-Proceed uphill along the left-hand edge of the field with a hedge on your left towards a large farmhouse at the top of the hill.
-150 metres up and over the brow of the hill, you can see a metal fieldgate on your right-hand side.
+- Go over the stile on the far side of the bridge into a narrow field.
+Keep ahead, your direction 80°, ignoring the horse jump to your left and in 15 metres go through a gap in the fence where previously there had been a metal gate.
+Proceed uphill along the left-hand edge of the field with a hedge and ditch on your left towards a large farmhouse at the top of the hill.
+150 metres up and over the brow of the hill, you can see a fieldgate on your right-hand side. [!]
 Turn half-right across the field, towards the gate, your direction 120°.
-In 60 metres cross the stile to the right of the gate and walk through the gap in the wooden fence ahead.
+In 70 metres pass through the wooden fieldgate and keep ahead, in 40 metres coming out into a farmyard.

 - Go straight ahead through the farm yard of Ravensfield Farm (marked on the OS map) between buildings towards double metal gates on the far side.
-When you get to the gates, turn right along the gravel drive down to the road T-junction.
+When you get to the gates, pass through them and turn right along the gravel drive, in 25 metres coming down to a road T-junction.
 There may be peacocks in the garden on your right.

-- In 300 metres turn right off the road, following the direction of a concrete public footpath sign, down a grassy car-wide track between two hedgerows and a ditch on your right, your direction 120°.
+- In 300 metres, just past a dip in the road, turn right off the road, following the direction of a concrete public footpath sign, down a grassy car-wide track between two hedgerows with a ditch on your right, your direction 120°.

-- In 370 metres you come to a wooden footpath post pointing you straight ahead into the trees.
-Follow the narrow footpath ahead through trees in the same direction as before.
-This footpath can be overgrown in summer and very muddy in winter.
+- In 370 metres the track narrows to a footpath as you come to a wooden footpath post pointing you straight ahead into the trees (can be hidden in undergrowth in summer).
+Ignore the tempting path uphill to your left and keep ahead on a narrow footpath through trees and undergrowth in the same direction as before.
+This rather nasty undulating footpath with an uneven footbed can be overgrown in summer and very muddy in winter.

 - In 160 metres you come to another footpath post and you follow its direction ahead.
-In a further 50 metres, as the track bears half left uphill, keep ahead.
-In 150 metres go up steps and come out on to a road at a T-junction.
+In a further 50 metres, as the track bears half left uphill, keep ahead, passing farm buildings on your left.
+In 150 metres at the field end you come out on to a road at a T-junction.
 There is a grassy triangle at the junction and you follow the right-hand edge of the triangle to pick up the blue bridleway arrow pointing down the road ahead, your direction 75°.

-- 450 metres further on, you come down to the bottom of the track and out on to a residential street T-junction.
-The sign to your left says “Lamarsh Hill” Turn right, going into the village of Bures.
+- In 450 metres, latterly having passed the entrance to a new mobile home park on your left with its red brick walls, you come down to the bottom of the track and out on to a residential street T-junction.
+The sign to your left says “Lamarsh Hill”.
+Turn right going into the village of Bures.
 In 50 metres you pass a turning on the right signposted White Colne, and go straight ahead under the railway bridge.
 After the bridge you pass Water Lane on your left.
-25 metres beyond that is the turning on the right, The Paddocks, which takes you up to Bures Station.
+25 metres beyond that is the turning on the right, The Paddocks, which takes you up to Bures Railway Station.

 - If you wish to have tea in Bures, continue straight on down the road.
 100 metres further on, you pass the other end of Water Lane on your left.
-After another 40 metres, the Swan Inn, one of your options for tea, is on your right-hand side.
-Just past the Swan, at the junction with Colchester Road, turn right to get to the Eight Bells, your second possible tea stop in Bures.
-For the Three Horseshoes, at the road junction with Colchester Road, keep ahead on Bridge Street, cross the town bridge over the River Stour, enter Suffolk, pass St Mary’s Church on your right and turn right into Church Square, which swings left.
+After another 40 metres, you pass what was the former Swan Inn on your right-hand side (now a private dwelling.
+In a further 20 metres, at the junction with Colchester Road, turn right to get to the Eight Bells pub, your suggested "Essex" tea stop in Bures.
+For the Three Horseshoes pub, at the road junction with Colchester Road, keep ahead on Bridge Street, cross the town bridge over the River Stour, enter Suffolk, pass St Mary’s Church on your right and turn right into Church Square, which swings left.
 The pub is on your left-hand side.

-- To return to Bures Station retrace your steps.
+- To return to Bures Railway Station retrace your steps.